sakshisubedi/design_pattern/src/com/creational/abstractfactory/README.md

 ## Pros
 - You can be sure that the products you’re getting from a factory are compatible with each other.
+- Good for abstraction and family of similar objects.
 - You avoid tight coupling between concrete products and client code.
 It provides an approach to code for interface rather than implementation.
 It isolates the client code from concrete (implementation) classes.
 - Single Responsibility Principle.
 You can extract the product creation code into one place, making the code easier to support.
 - Open/Closed Principle.
 You can introduce new variants of products without breaking existing client code.